curl/everything-curl/libcurl-sharing.md

-All easy handles added to the same multi handle automatically share [cookies](libcurl-http-cookies.md), [connection cache](libcurl-connectionreuse), [dns cache](libcurl-names.md) and SSL sessiond id cache.
+All easy handles added to the same multi handle automatically share [cookies](libcurl-http-cookies.md), [connection cache](libcurl-connectionreuse), [dns cache](libcurl-names.md) and SSL session id cache.

 ## Sharing between easy handles

 libcurl has a generic "sharing interface", where the application creates a "share object" that then holds data that can be shared by any number of easy handles.
-The data is then stored and read from the shared object instead of kept witihn the handles that are sharing it.
+The data is then stored and read from the shared object instead of kept within the handles that are sharing it.

     CURLSH *share = curl_share_init();

-The shared object can be set to share all or any of cookies, conection cache, dns cache and SSL sessiond id cache.
+The shared object can be set to share all or any of cookies, connection cache, dns cache and SSL session id cache.

 For example, setting up the share to hold cookies and dns cache: